vmyrgiotis/vmyrgiotis.github.io/README.md

 ### About
 ---------
 Welcome to my GitHub page.
-I am a researcher at the School of Geosciences of the University of Edinburgh.
+I am a researcher working at the School of Geosciences of the University of Edinburgh (UK).
 My research focuses on the interface between agricultural ecosystems and the environment.
-I use mathematical modelling and data analytics to understand, describe and predict carbon and nitrogen dynamics in agricultural ecosystems.
+I use mathematical modelling and data analytics to understand, describe and predict the dynamics of carbon and nitrogen in agricultural ecosystems.

 ### Code